hakidaova/digital-electronics-2/lab9-project1/project_1/README.md

 <a name="LCDmodule"></a>
 ### LCD module
 LCD module used in our project is the one with dot matrix liquid crystal display controller HD44780.
 The display itself has 32 individual positions for characters (predefined or custom) equally divided into 2 rows.
-It is supplied by up to 5 V.
+It is supplied by up to 5 V. The LCD shows us the times for both stopwatch and timer.

 ![LCD module](https://github.com/hakidaova/digital-electronics-2/blob/main/lab9-project1/images/LCD.png)